lingeringwillx/How-to-Dumbify-Your-Android-Smartphone/README.md

 adb remount
 ```

+You might need to restart the phone after the remount command, then you would have to run `adb root` again.

 6- Now you need to find where the apks for both the browser and the store are located:

 To find the apks, use the `adb shell` command to open the shell, and then run the following command: